-Gorge Mendenhall also offered a possible solution the Hebrew word elef (eh'-lef) plural "alafim" usually translated thousands sometimes refer instead to a tribal subsection for example in Judges 7:16 the word is translated into family.
-Mendenhall argues that this was subsection or units in each tribe that contributed soldiers.
-Thus for example Number 1:23 traditionally translated "the number of there tribe of Simon was 59,300 should read the number of the tribe of Simon was 59 units which contributed a total of 300.
+Gorge Mendenhall also offered a possible solution the Hebrew word elef (eh'-lef) ... the tribe of Simon was 59,300 should read the number of the tribe of Simon was 59 (chiefs) which contributed a total of 300.

-When census list in Numbers 1 and 26 are translated in this manner Moses had 598 units (alafim) with a total man power of 5,550 soldiers.
+When census list in Numbers 1 and 26 are translated in this manner Moses had 598 units/chiefs (eh'-lef/alafim) with a total army of 5,550.

 Known armies of Moses' day averaged between 5,000 and 6,000 soldiers.
 Using this solution a cast of millions is no longer necessary.
-Moses would have had 5,550 soldiers plus the Levites, their wives, women, children and old men.
+Moses would have had 5,550 soldiers plus women & children ETAL

 The lineage of Levi as recorded in Exodus 6 and 1 Chronicles 6 indicate only 3 generations between Levi and Moses 1.
 Levi, 2.
 Kohath, 3.
 Amram, 4.
-Moses).
-If the slavery began shortly after Jacob, his children and his grandchildren entered Egypt the "70 in all" mentioned in Exodus 1:1-5 ...
-This would lead us to understand a much smaller number for the Exodus and would be in keeping with 4 generations in Egypt as God had prophesied to Abraham.
+Moses). this would be in keeping with the 4 generations in Egypt as God had prophesied to Abraham.

-Genesis 15: 16 But in the fourth generation they shall come hither again: for the iniquity of the Amorites [is] not yet full.
+Genesis 15:16 But in the fourth generation they shall come hither again: for the iniquity of the Amorites [is] not yet full.